Helicopter crashes into crane on London tower, kills two

 "It is something of a miracle that this was not many, many times worse given the time of day that this happened," police Commander Neil Basu told reporters.
 The fire service said it had rescued one man from a burning car.

-Basu said the helicopter was believed to be flying from Redhill, south of the capital, to Elstree, home to famous British film studios north of London, but had been diverted to a heliport near the crash site.
+Basu said the helicopter was believed to be on a commercial flight from Redhill, south of the capital, to Elstree, home to famous British film studios north of London, but had been diverted to a heliport near the crash site.

+He said there were 13 casualties.
+The pilot was one of those killed and it was not thought anyone else was on board.
+One other person was found dead near the wreckage.

 The helicopter involved was an Italian-made twin-engined AgustaWestland 109, the company's best selling VIP corporate helicopter, according to a source familiar with the situation.